ksheeraj1161/JAVA-Programming/Assesment-5/README.md

 Proctor Name as its data members.
 Store the state of objects of this class in a file.
 Write another class that reads the objects of the Student class from the file.
 For each object of the class stored in the file, check the CGPA of the student.
- If the CGPA of a student exceeds 90, then categorize the student grade is “A”. If the CGPA of a student is between 70 and 90, then categorize the student grade is “B”.
+If the CGPA of a student exceeds 90, then categorize the student grade is “A”.
+If the CGPA of a student is between 70 and 90, then categorize the student grade is “B”.
- If the CGPA of a student is between 50 and 70, then categorize the student grade is “C”.
+If the CGPA of a student is between 50 and 70, then categorize the student grade is “C”.

 7, Write a Java program to define a class ‘CovaxinVaccineCamp to store the below mentioned